 We value your whole personality, looking beyond academic proficiency and towards your potential in business.
-Exceptional logical and analytical skills should be balanced with creative thinking.
+Exceptional logical and analytical skills should be balanced with creative thinking, openness, and team spirit.
 Excellent communication skills, general knowledge, and fluency in English are important.
-If you’re qualified academically, we want you to demonstrate enthusiasm, initiative, openness, creativity, determination, resilience, responsibility, and team spirit.

-- Education: Secondary school diploma or equivalent higher education entrance qualification (e.g., IB, Abitur, A-Levels).
+Secondary school diploma or equivalent higher education entrance qualification (e.g., IB, Abitur, A-Levels).
 If your secondary school diploma has not been issued by the application deadline, you may apply with the most recent mid-term report card/predicted grades from your final school year.

 To check whether you are eligible to study in Germany, please review either of the following websites:

 WHU accepts one of the following English language tests: